 High Country Plastics is another USA manufacturer that makes food-grade stock tanks.
-But it is not as popular as Rubbermaid and Behlen Country when it comes to aquaponic tank.
+But it is not as popular as Rubbermaid and Behlen Country when it comes to choosing an aquaponic tank.
 And there are several sizes of tanks to choose from 35 to 700 gallons.

 This forest green stock tank can accommodate 155 gals of water and is made from food-safe and weather-resistant poly.
 There is a 1 1/4" drain plug at the bottom.